-QPI 5: Restorative Dentistry Plan
+QPI 5: Oral and Dental Rehabilitation Plan

-QPI Title: Patients with head and neck cancer should have a pre-treatment restorative dentistry plan as directed by a Consultant in Restorative Dentistry (who is a core member of the MDT).
-Description: Proportion of patients with head and neck cancer who have a restorative dentistry plan as directed by a Consultant in Restorative Dentistry before initiation of treatment.
+QPI Title: Patients whose head and neck cancer treatment may affect oral and dental appearance and function should have an assessment coordinated by a Consultant in Restorative Dentistry before initiation of treatment.
+Description: Proportion of patients with head and neck cancer deemed in need of an oral and dental rehabilitation plan who have an assessment before initiation of treatment.
+Please note: The specifications of this QPI are separated to ensure clear measurement of the following: i) Patients in whom the decision for requiring pre-treatment assessment ^a has been made jointly by Consultants in Restorative Dentistry and the MDT; and ii) Patients who require pre-treatment assessment that have this carried out before initiation of treatment.
 Rationale and Evidence: Head and neck cancer treatment impacts on oral and facial function and appearance.
-A restorative dentist should be included as a core member of the head and neck cancer MDT. ^{2,8} Patients with head and neck cancer should have a pre-treatment restorative plan to address the following ^{8,9} • To avoid unscheduled interruptions to primary treatment as a result of dental problems; • To ensure the patient understands the nature and implications of the short, and long-term oral complications e.g. trismus, xerostomia, osteoradionecrosis, mucositis, caries, peri-implantitis. • To carry out appropriate dental treatment informed by the assessment of individual risk of developing post treatment oral complications taking into account the overall prognosis. • To plan prosthetic oral rehabilitation Specifications: Numerator: Number of patients with head and neck cancer who have a restorative dentistry plan before initiation of treatment.
-Denominator: All patients with head and neck cancer.
-Patients who have T1/T2/N0 Larynx Cancer.
-Patients undergoing no active treatment as part of their primary therapy.
-Target: 95% The tolerance within this target accounts for the fact that some patients may refuse investigations or treatment.
+A restorative dentist should be included as a core member of the head and neck cancer MDT^{2,8}.
+Patients with head and neck cancer should have a pre-treatment oral and dental rehabilitation plan to address the following^{8,9}: To avoid unscheduled interruptions to primary treatment as a result of dental problems; To ensure the patient understands the nature and implications of short, and long-term oral complications e.g. trismus, xerostomia, osteoradionecrosis, mucositis, caries, peri-implantitis.
+To carry out appropriate dental treatment informed by the assessment of individual risk of developing post treatment oral complications taking into account the overall prognosis.
+To plan prosthetic oral rehabilitation.
+Specification (i): Numerator: Denominator: Number of patients with head and neck cancer undergoing treatment with curative intent whom the decision for requiring pre-treatment assessment has been made jointly by Consultants in Restorative Dentistry and the MDT.
+All patients with head and neck cancer undergoing treatment with curative intent ^b .
+Exclusions: No exclusions.